quimortiz/dynoplan/README.md

 ## How to use

-we provide several exectuables and libraries to fit different use cases
+we provide several exectuables and libraries for different different use cases

 ## Testing